Holy Blood, Holy Grail

 For some, Christianity offers hope of life after death, but in actuality, the teachings of the Church on immortality are vague and confusing.
 In fact, a more comprehensive picture of non-corporeal life was available before the Pauline Christians started tinkering with it.
 Many Jewish and Christian sects believed in reincarnation and the world of the spirit, and that includes the hapless Cathars, whom the Roman church slaughtered during the so-called Albigensian Crusade.
 There was no need for a resurrected Jesus for mankind to understand its immortal nature.

 All Christian churches have clung to the traditional view of Jesus as God almost to the exclusion of God the Father and God the Holy Spirit.
 For most Christians Jesus is their God.
 How many would accept a purely human Jesus?
-And that pretty much torpedoes the trinity (three persons in one God) and the “Jesus died for our sins” doctrine.
-Isn’t that pretty much the core beliefs for most Christians?
-Except for a few Unitarians, the concepts that emerge from Holy Blood, Holy Grail and the subsequent books that build on it are, in fact, devastating to Christian belief.
-Don’t expect any Fundamentalists to sign on to the idea that Jesus is not God.
+And that pretty much eliminates the concept of trinity (three persons in one God) and the “Jesus died for our sins” doctrine.
+Aren't these core beliefs for most Christians?
+Unless you're a Unitarian, the ideas that emerge from Holy Blood, Holy Grail and the subsequent books that build on it are, in fact, devastating to Christian belief.
+Don’t expect many to sign on to the idea that Jesus is not God.

 Ideas as radical as those in Holy Blood, Holy Grail must take effect over a long period of time, as more people become familiar with them.
 As the ideas become more acceptable, more researchers will seek additional material that makes these conclusions either more or less likely to be true.
 Or perhaps the Prieure de Sion will show its hand.
 I surely would like to see the “incontrovertible proof” that they supposedly have.